ultravioletrs/cube-docs/docs/integrations/opencode.md

 ## Supported Features

-Once configured, OpenCode can use Cube AI for:

 ### ✅ Code Generation

-Autocompletions, refactors, code rewrites, explanations.
+Autocompletions, refactors, rewrites, explanations.

 ### ✅ Chat

-General LLM interaction, documentation queries, reasoning help.
+General AI interaction, reasoning, documentation queries.

-### ✅ Tools (if model supports it)
+### ✅ Tools (if the model supports them)

-File operations, command execution, multi-step coding workflows.
+File operations, command execution, multi-step workflows.

 ---

 ## Troubleshooting

 ### ❌ Connection refused

 - Ensure Cube AI is running (`make up`)
 - Check firewall rules
-- Verify HTTPS / TLS configuration
+- Verify HTTPS/TLS configuration

 ### ❌ Authentication error

-- Your token may have expired
+- Token may have expired
-- Check for missing `"Authorization: Bearer"` header
+- Ensure `"Authorization: Bearer"` header is present
-- Ensure the token belongs to the same domain
+- Confirm the token belongs to the correct domain

 ### ❌ Certificate errors (self-signed certs)

-If you are running Cube locally with self-signed certificates:
+If running locally:

-- Ensure OpenCode has access to your local CA certificate
+- Import your local CA certificate, or
-- Or temporarily use **HTTP** instead of HTTPS for local development
+- Temporarily use **HTTP** during development

 ---

 ## Summary

 You have now successfully connected OpenCode to your Cube AI instance.
-This allows you to use powerful open-source coding models locally with full **privacy**, **TEE security**, and **domain isolation**.
+This setup allows you to use powerful open-source coding models locally with full **privacy**, **TEE security**, and **domain isolation**.